danielmartonca/PALab2/README.md

 - [x]  Create and print on the screen the instance of the problem described in the example.<br />

-I ran the code using the latest version of Intellij without<br />
 Here is the output i recieved:<br />
 ```dif
         Destinatie1   Destinatie2   Destinatie3       Supply